 2. On the Troubleshoot screen, scroll down and click on Other troubleshooters.

-4. Follow onscreen instructions as the troubleshooter tries to find and fix Wi-Fi connectivity problems on your computer.
+4. Follow the instructions as the troubleshooter tries to find and fix Wi-Fi connectivity problems on your device.

 4. Run Network Troubleshooting Commands